ManiacUrgency42/writ1301.github.io/leonard.md

   High-power lithium-ion pack.
 Not huge like a road EV, but it can deliver and absorb big bursts of power.

 - **Power Electronics / Control Unit**
-  The “traffic cop” that decides how electricity flows between battery, MGU-K, MGU-H, and sometimes directly from exhaust to wheels.
+  Decides how electricity flows between battery, MGU-K, MGU-H, and sometimes directly from exhaust to wheels.

 ### 1.3 Old vs new balance